Style savvy without the waste

 Here are a few tips to keep in mind:

-- Before you head off on a shopping expedition for the new season's wardrobe, give some thought to what you actually need and what you already have in your wardrobe.
+- Before shopping for the new season's wardrobe, give some thought to what you actually need and what you already have in your wardrobe.

-- Consider buying second-hand items.
-Not only does this cut down on resources, there are some great bargains to be found in vintage stores and op shops.
+- Consider buying second-hand or vintage items.
+Not only does this cut down on resources, there are some great bargains in vintage stores, op shops, markets and online.